Tumbled Almandine Garnet media thumbnails

 Treatment Untreated.
 The red color comes from the native chemical composition (iron in the silicate structure)

-Type of piece Lot; intuitive selection by saturation and brightness
+Piece Type Lot; intuitive selection by saturation and brightness

-• Macrame — the compact size and deep color work well in bracelets and necklaces of black, burgundy, or dark brown thread; the medium weight (~20-25 g) is comfortable for pendants
+• Macramé — the compact size and deep color work well in black, burgundy, or dark brown thread bracelets and necklaces; the medium weight (~20-25 g) is comfortable for pendants

-• Pocket stone — the medium-high density (~4.3 g/cm³) gives a solid and well-settled feel; historically associated with vitality and determination
+• Pocket stone — the medium-high density (~4.3 g/cm³) provides a solid, well-grounded feel; historically associated with vitality and determination

-• Garnet collecting — almandine is the reference variety for comparison with rhodolite garnet (more translucent and purplish), spessartine (orange-mandarin), and pyrope (purer red without purplish nuances)
+• Garnet collecting — almandine is the reference variety to compare with rhodolite garnet (more translucent and violet), spessartine (orange-mandarin), and pyrope (purer red without violet hues)

 Garnet in Cultural Tradition

 Garnet is one of the minerals with the most continuous documented use.
 The Romans called it carbunculus (little burning coal) and set it in gold throughout the Mediterranean basin.
-In the Early European Middle Ages, it appeared in reliquaries, crowns, and high-status jewelry: the 7th-century Anglo-Saxon Garnet Cross (British Museum) and the Sutton Hoo treasures (also 7th century) include almandines in cloisonné settings.
-The name "garnet" derives from the Latin granatum (pomegranate), due to the resemblance of cubic crystals to the fruit's seeds.
-In modern crystal therapy readings, it is associated with vitality and grounding, in continuity with historical associations of red with physical energy.
-More mineralogical information in our articles on almandine garnet and rhodolite garnet.
+In the European High Middle Ages, it appears in reliquaries, crowns, and high-representation jewelry: the 7th-century Anglo-Saxon Garnet Cross (British Museum) and the Sutton Hoo treasures (also 7th century) include almandines in cloisonné settings.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.